 Your mate that you once saw eat an entire bucket of wings in under four minutes to win an adult bib that said ‘winner, winner chicken dinner’ met their match.
 Apparently they’re now very happy, and very vegetarian.
 Rovi in Fitzrovia does serve meat, but they’re doing some pretty mind-blowing things with vegetables too.
 Sure, you could still go for the onglet skewers whilst they get the hot tomatoes and corn ribs, but, honestly, if you don’t all get the celeriac shawarma, you’re missing out.

 Where To Go When They Have Big News

 You knew it.
-You f*cking knew it.
-Two months back you told everyone that they’d be engaged, or pregnant (or both) within the year, and now you’ve received the ambiguous ‘we’ve got some special news to share with you’ text.
+You fucking knew it.
+Two months back you told everyone that they’d be engaged, or pregnant, or both, within the year, and now you’ve received the ambiguous ‘we’ve got some special news to share with you’ text.
 Just go ahead and book Noble Rot.
 Seriously, this restaurant and wine bar is the kind of place you want as the backdrop to any and all significant life moments.
 It’s a lovely place to spend a couple of hours, or an entire day, and feels celebratory without being a full-blown party restaurant.